kulics/koral/book-en/function-type.md

 In practical engineering practice, given a definite input, the function that will surely return exactly to the output is considered to be a better design.
 Therefore, it is recommended to maintain functional independence as much as possible.
 ## Definition
-We have seen the main entry function before, it only uses the fixed statement `Main () {}` to define.
+We have seen the main entry function before, it only uses the fixed statement `main () {}` to define.

 The main entry function is a special case, in fact, the conventional functions of this language must explicitly declare the identifier, in parameters and out parameters.